Playgol: learning programs through play: Related work

 These existing approaches perform \emph{supervised} meta-learning, i.e. they \emph{need} a corpus of user-supplied training tasks.
-By contrast, the main novelty of our playing approach is to perform \emph{unsupervised} meta-learning where the tasks come not from the user but from the system itself.
+By contrast, our playing approach is \emph{unsupervised}, where the tasks come not from the user but from the system itself.
 In other words, our approach allows a learner to discover highly reusable concepts without a user-supplied corpus of training tasks, which Ellis et al. \cite{ellis:scc} argue is essential for program induction to become a standard part of the AI toolkit.